daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Could-have

-#### The user could be able to synchronize answers across multiple devices.
+#### The user could be able to synchronize answers across multiple devices

 This functionality applies only when answers are saved online.
 In such cases, users' saved answers should be kept consistent across devices,